 There is a task for a week with 40 hours of the remaining estimate.
 Jon doesn’t work on that task on Monday and the remaining estimate is pulled to the next days (Tuesday-Friday).

 Then Jon logged 8 hours of work on a task for Monday and the remaining estimate decreased to 32 hours.
-Logged work is visible on Dashboard and Indicator too.
+Logged work is visible on the Dashboard and Indicator too.

 Jon worked on Tuesday on another task and logged work to it.
-We see that time was added to Dashboard on Wednesday.
+We see that time was added to the Dashboard on Wednesday.
 The remaining estimate of another task was decreased as well.